Thursday, September 19, 2024 by Shelley Hirst

-As the landscape of B2B buyer behaviour evolves, there's a growing realisation of the need to recalibrate and strengthen the vendor-partner alliance, especially concerning lead generation.
+As the landscape of B2B buyer behaviour evolves, there's a growing realisation of the need to recalibrate and strengthen the vendor-partner alliance, especially regarding lead generation.

 Today's B2B buyer is a far cry from those of the past.
 Empowered by technology and driven by a wealth of information, they embark on intricate buying journeys.
 Their decision-making process involves meticulous research, peer reviews, and an expectation for a more personalised buying experience and forged relationships.